typelevel/typelevel.github.com/_posts/2015-07-30-values-never-change-types.md

 The benefit we get from
 [passing `copyToZeroP`’s argument to `copyToZeroT`]({% post_url 2015-07-16-method-equiv %})
-is we *name* the existential for the single reference to the argument that we make.
+is that we *name* the existential for the single reference to the argument that we make.
 We name it `T` there, for the scope of its invocation.

 Likewise, in Scala, each `val` introduces, while it is in scope, each existential member it has, as a type name.
 There are